sswietoniowski/learning-go/projects/02_reading_list/README.md

 # Reading List

-This is a sample application in Go, that demonstrates how to use web services (RESTful API) and web applications (HTML, CSS, JS) in Go.
+This is a sample application in Go, that demonstrates how to use web services (REST API) and web applications (HTML, CSS, JS) in Go.

 ## Features